evstack/ev-abci/README.md

 The adapter consists of several key components:

-1. **Adapter**: The core component that implements the Rollkit executor interface and delegates calls to the ABCI application.
+1. **Adapter**: The core component that implements the Evolve (ev-node) executor interface and delegates calls to the ABCI application.
 The adapter manages the blockchain state and coordinates between different components.

 2. **Mempool**: Handles pending transactions before they're included in blocks.
 The mempool is responsible for:
    - Validating transactions before acceptance